marcbezem/INF102/oldexams/README.md

 # Abbreviations

-- h/v = the semester (Fall/Spring), followed by the year
+- h/v = the semester (Fall/Spring), followed by the year and by a code b/n/e/s
 - b/n/e = language (bokmål/nynorsk/English)
-- s = short solution
+- s = short solution in English

 # Important